Meet the DREAM Center Staff

 Favorite Holiday: My favorite holiday is Thanksgiving because of all the food and then Black Friday.

 3rd year, Comparative Literature (main research area would be Philippine Literature and Film)

 Bucket List: Living my truth, so: Meet Mariah Carey and open a bed and breakfast inn.

-Favorite Holiday: Probably Thanksgiving because (1) tons of delicious food and (2) it means I can listen to cheesy Christmas music without being judged too much.
+Favorite Holiday: Thanksgiving, definitely, because it's (1) an excuse for having tons of delicious food, (2) a reason to cook with my mom and sister, and (3) a way to listen to cheesy/sappy Christmas music without being judged too much.

 L. Diana Carreño

 Bucket List: I would love to complete a 100-mile trail running race.

 Favorite Holiday: Thanksgiving is my favorite holiday because I get to spend time with my familia.